oliyan/js/#jscourse.md

 ```

 ## Dynamic Nature of objects.
 Function's properties and objects are dynamic. i.e. we can create/edit/delete an object's property after it is created.
-Only limitation is that we clear the entire memory.
+Only limitation is that we cannot reassign the object variable.

 ```Javascript